natterstefan/react-trello-multiboard/README.md

 The output will be available in the `dist` folder.

-## How to Develop and Contribute
+## How to develop and contribute

-Please create for the project and create a PR for new features, bugfixes or other proposals.
+Clone the repository, commit your changes and create a PR for new features, bugfixes or other ideas.

-### Available tasks
+### List of npm scripts and git hooks

 The following scripts are available (also work with `npm run`):